-SS3 Guidelines - Committees SS3.1 The auditor must confirm that an Occupational Health Committee(OHC) has been established or a Representative appointed as required.
+SS3 Guidelines - Occupational Health Committee SS3.1 The auditor must confirm that an OH Committee has been established or a Representative appointed as required.
 Verify through interviews that employees know if there is an OHC or Representative in place.
 SS3.2 The names of committee members must be posted, usually on the report form.
-The auditor must confirm that employees and management are represented in appropriate numbers, and that the interests of affected parties are represented.
-Verify through interviews that employees know who their OHC representative is.
-SS3.3 3.3 Committee reports must confirm that meetings are held at the required minimum frequency.
+The auditor must confirm that workers and management are represented in appropriate numbers, and that the interests of affected parties are represented.
+Verify through interviews that employees know who their OHC worker Co-Chair or Representative is.
+SS3.3 Committee reports must confirm that meetings are held at the required minimum frequency.
 The committee must hold its first meeting within two weeks after being established; hold three subsequent meetings at intervals not exceeding one month, and after that hold regular meetings at intervals not exceeding three months.
 Verify through interviews that employees know how often OHC meetings are held in their company.
 SS3.4 OHC Co-Chairperson's or the Representative (5-9 employees) must have received training in relation to their committee role and responsibilities, as well as in workplace inspections and workplace incident investigations.
 This training is typically referred to as WorkSafe Saskatchewan Level 1 OHC Training and Level 2 OHC Training.
 SS3.5 Committee reports must be posted where they are readily accessible to all employees.
 SS3.6 Committee reports should indicate the recommendations that are made and if the appropriate action has been taken.
 If the company chooses not to act as requested then written and reasonable justification must be provided.
 Verify through interviews that OHC recommendations are addressed.
 SS3.7 Refer to current legislation.
 Verify through interviews that employees know the purpose and activities of their OHC.

-Safety and Health Program Verification Score Weight Technique Employed Points Awarded SS3 Committees D 0 1 SS3.1 Is an occupational health committee or representative in place?
-2 AND SS3.2 Are both managers and workers represented on the committee?
-1 AND SS3.3 Are committee meetings held at least quarterly?
-2 AND SS3.4 Have the co-chairs or representative received training?
-2 SS3.5 Are the meeting minutes posted?
-1 SS3.6 Are committee/representative recommendations followed?
-2 AND SS3.7 Is the committee or representative fulfilling their legislated responsibilities?
-2 AND Total Points Possible 12 Total Poi nts Awarded mmon ts are mandatory for all deficient items.
-Label comments with the appropriate reference number.
+Safety and Health Program Verification Score Weighting Techni que Em ployed Points Awarded SS3 Occupational Health Committee / Representative D 0 - 1 SCSA Saskatchewan Supplemental Section.
+SS 3.1 Is an occupational health committee or representative in place?
+2 AND SS 3.2 Are both managers and workers represented on the committee?
+1 AND SS 3.3 Are committee meetings held at least quarterly?
+2 AND SS 3.4 Have the co-chairs or representative received training?
+2 SS 3.5 Are meeting minutes posted?
+1 SS 3.6 Are committee / representative recommendations followed?
+2 AND SS 3.7 Is the committee or representative fulfilling their legislated responsibilities?
+2 AND COR® total points possible/ awarded 12